 On January 27, 2017, the Company entered into a Securities Purchase Agreement with Eagle Equities, LLC, pursuant to which Eagle Equities purchased two 8% convertible redeemable junior subordinated promissory notes, each in the principal amount of \$230,000.
-The first note (the "January Note") was funded with cash and the second note (the "January Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "January Note Receivable").
-The terms of the January Eagle Back-End Note require cash funding prior to any conversion thereunder.
-The January Note Receivable is due September 27, 2017, unless certain conditions are not met, in which case both the January Eagle Back-End Note and the January Note Receivable may both be cancelled.
-Both the January Note and the January Eagle Back-End Note have a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
-The outstanding principal amounts plus accrued interest under both the January Note and the January Eagle Back-End Note are convertible into Common Stock of the Company at a conversion price equal to 60% of the lowest closing bid price of the Common Stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
-On May 4, 2017, the Company received a partial payment of the January Note Receivable in the amount of \$40,000 and on June 3, 2017 the balance of \$190,000 was funded, of which \$11,250 was paid directly to legal fees.
-As a result, the January Eagle Back-End Note is now convertible.
-The January Note and the January Eagle Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company is recording a put premium of \$153,333 as each of the notes were funded.
-The Company has recorded \$17,089 of accrued interest as of December 31, 2017 for the January Note and total principal outstanding under the January Note as of December 31, 2017 was \$230,000.
-The Company has recorded \$10,950 of accrued interest as of December 31, 2017 for the January Eagle Back-End and total principal outstanding under the January Eagle Back-End Note as of December 31, 2017 was \$230,000.
+The first note (the "January 2017 Eagle Note") was funded with cash and the second note (the "January 2017 Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "January 2017 Eagle Note Receivable").
+The terms of the January 2017 Eagle Back-End Note require cash funding prior to any conversion thereunder.
+The January 2017 Eagle Note Receivable is due September 27, 2017, unless certain conditions are not met, in which case both the January 2017 Eagle Back-End Note and the January 2017 Eagle Note Receivable may both be cancelled.
+Both the January 2017 Eagle Note and the January 2017 Eagle Back-End Note have a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
+The outstanding principal amounts plus accrued interest under both the January 2017 Eagle Note and the January 2017 Eagle Back-End Note are convertible into common stock of the Company at a conversion price equal to 60% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
+On May 4, 2017, the Company received a partial payment of the January 2017 Note Receivable in the amount of \$40,000 and on June 3, 2017 the balance of \$190,000 was funded, of which \$11,250 was paid directly to legal fees.
+As a result, the January 2017 Eagle Back-End Note is now convertible.
+The January 2017 Eagle Note and the January 2017 Eagle Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company is recording a put premium of \$153.333 as each of the notes were funded.
+As of March 31, 2018, the outstanding principal under the January 2017 Eagle Note along with \$14,988 of accrued interest was fully converted (see Note 6) and the repayment resulted in a full reduction of the put premium.
+The Company has recorded \$15,487 of accrued interest as of March 31, 2018 for the January 2017 Eagle Back-End and total principal outstanding under the January 2017 Eagle Back-End Note as of March 31, 2018 was \$230,000.
+The January 2017 Eagle Back-End Note matured on January 27, 2018.
+The Company is currently in discussions with Eagle Equities to extend the maturity date.

-Neither the January Note nor the January Eagle Back-End Note may be prepaid.
+Neither the January Note nor the January 2017 Eagle Back-End Note may be prepaid.